Steve Rocco (boxer): Losing the Canadian flyweight championship, January 1929

 Rocco's second bout with Frenchy Belanger came on January 4, 1929, where he lost his title in the championship fight officiated by Lou Marsh.
 The purse was divided, with Rocco earning about $3,500 and Belanger getting $2,300.

 The former champion took part in a world flyweight elimination tournament held by Toronto's Shamrock Athletic Club to determine Eugène Huat's opponent.
 He beat Happy Atherton in November 1929, and his following match with Willie Davies that December was ruled a no-contest.
 He was later outpointed by Davies in a January 1930 rematch.

+In its February 1930 issue, The Ring placed Rocco sixth among flyweights in the 1929 annual rankings.

 Rocco secured back-to-back victories over Filipino champion Pablo Dano in 1930, taking the first fight in February by unanimous decision and the second on points.
 Three days after fighting Dano for the second time, he dropped a close split decision to Franklyn Young before bouncing back with wins against Marty Gold, Luis Carpentero, and Johnny Goodrich.
 The National Boxing Association ranked Rocco as the eighth-best flyweight in the world in September 1931.
 He fought Babe Triscaro in November 1931, and the winner was set to face U.S. champion Midget Wolgast for his NYSAC title.
 In the six-round bout held in Cleveland, he was outpointed by Triscaro, ending his chance at another world title shot.

 Rocco held the fourth position in the NBA's flyweight rankings in January 1932, behind champion Wolgast, Genaro, and Speedy Dado.

 The Toronto boxer was remanded for a week in June 1932 following his failure to appear in court on a charge of being a "found-in" at the Italian Recreation Club, which had been raided by police.
 Another raid in November 1932, months afterward, led to Rocco's arrest and the charge of keeping a gaming house.
 Police reported he was employed as the boxing instructor at the Continental Athletic Club, yet they noted little boxing in the clubrooms and discovered an alleged gambling operation with stuss games in progress instead.
 In January 1933, the court of appeal wiped out the $100 fines imposed on him on the basis that the charge should have been laid against the athletic club.

 During his time of inactivity, he disappeared from the NBA flyweight rankings.

 Rocco staged his return in March 1933, fighting the first of three final bouts in Toronto.
 Following a four-year run fighting flyweights, he stepped up to bantamweight, with a rematch against Marty Gold arranged at 118 pounds at the Mutual Street Arena on May 9, 1933.
 He outpointed Gold over six rounds.
 His final fight took place against Bobby Clary at the Maple Leaf Gardens on May 26, 1933.